![]() |

 Q. Could it go to someone who never plays at all?

-Q. How long does it take to receive the award?
+Q. How long does it take to get the award?

-A. Your award packet will be mailed as soon as possible after your letter of nomination is received and approved by the Board, but if timing is important, you should allow us a couple of weeks at a minimum
+A. Your award packet will be mailed to you as soon as possible after your letter of nomination is received, but if timing is important, you should allow us a couple of weeks minimum because there is not enough money in the budget for overnight shipment.

 Q. Can we have the award mailed directly to our winner?

-A. No. We send the award packet to the head coach or to his designated administrator in the belief that the Black Lion Award should be presented - and its recipient honored - in a public ceremony.
+A. No. We send the award packet to the coach or administrator in the belief that the Black Lion Award should be awarded - and its recipient honored - in a public ceremony.

 Q. I hope I understand this correctly.
 It's not just one person in the country that gets the award, right?
 It's one person from any school that puts in a nomination, right?
 Let me know if I am not correct, please.